There is something else beyond the conscious Ego

 The liberating desire to exist of the conscious Ego

-A separate discourse must be made for those mental states that show, merged with the characteristic tunings of the human psyche, other psychic experiences that are connected to a different kind of existence, such as mystical experiences, achieved through ecstasy or through the assumption of psychoactive substances, or some NDEs, as we have seen in the section devoted to them, or the condition of happiness sometimes experienced by the conscious Ego of people in reciprocated love.
+A separate discourse must be made for those mental states that show, merged with the characteristic tunings of the human psyche, other experiences that are connected to a different kind of existence, such as mystical experiences, achieved through ecstasy or through the assumption of psychedelic substances, or some NDEs, as we have seen in the section devoted to them, or related to the state of happiness sometimes experienced by the conscious Ego of people in reciprocated love.
 Even if these experiences have a temporal character, in the sense that after some time the mind of the experimenter comes back to the ordinary tunings of the human psyche, in the course of the experience the perception of time can be suspended or replaced by an indefinable feeling of eternity.

-The strong reality and the conscious Ego
+Strong reality and the conscious Ego

-Faced with this knowledge, which is also well founded in the context of strong reality, people's psychic reactions vary greatly.
+Faced with this knowledge, which is also well founded in the context of strong reality, the personal psyche's reactions vary greatly.
 There are those who accept this fact serenely, considering the strong reality as inevitable and therefore incontestable, and useless and illusory any form of faith in the continuation of our existence in another dimension.
 Then there are those who, believing that the continuation of existence after death is impossible, are seized by a feeling of discouragement or despair that induces indifference towards life itself, up to the point of making them perform negative actions for others, but even for themselves.
-There is also the multitude of those who adhere to one of the various fideistic programs that provide for the continuation of individual existence in the afterlife, without explaining how this transition can take place.
+There is also the multitude of those who adhere to one of the various fideistic programs that provide for the continuation of individual existence in the afterlife, without explaining how this transition can occur.

-The weak reality and the spirit
+Weak reality and the spirit

-Besides the mental events that can certainly be attributed to the unconscious activity of the brain (among which the same creativity, whose results can become conscious almost suddenly, after a more or less long period of unconscious elaboration), attempts have been made to attribute to the unconscious also phenomena typical of the weak reality, and in particular of the mediumistic activity.
-But in this case we encounter an insurmountable difficulty: in fact, the unconscious activity of the brain is exclusively subjective, while many physical phenomena of mediumism can be framed in the objective reality.
-Therefore it becomes necessary to identify some instrument – distinct from the brain-body psychophysical system – through which the unconscious activity of the brain can exert a physical action on objective reality, although in the context of the weak reality.
-But, at least until today, this instrument has eluded our capacity for recognition and investigation based on the strong reality, while – in the light of the weak reality – it can be legitimate to attribute to it a spiritual existence (that is, not physical, but not for this reason devoid of its own energy, even if of a nature unknown to us) and call it spirit.
+Besides the mental events that can certainly be attributed to the unconscious activity of the brain (among which the same creativity, whose results can become conscious almost suddenly, after a more or less long period of unconscious elaboration), attempts have been made to attribute to the unconscious also phenomena typical of weak reality, and in particular of mediumistic activity.
+But in this case we encounter an insurmountable difficulty: in fact, the unconscious activity of the brain is exclusively subjective, while many physical phenomena of mediumism can be framed in an objective reality.
+Therefore it becomes necessary to identify some instrument – distinct from the brain-body psychophysical system – through which the unconscious activity of the brain can exert a physical action on objective reality, although in the context of weak reality.
+But, at least until today, this instrument has eluded our capacity for recognition and investigation based on strong reality, while – in the light of weak reality – it can be legitimate to attribute to it a spiritual existence (that is, not physical, but not for this reason devoid of its own energy, even if of a nature unknown to us) and call it spirit.
 In the above mentioned page dedicated to the theories about the spirit, we have also dealt with the possible relationships, interferences and influences that can intervene between the spirit and the conscious Ego of a person, leaving open the question whether the spirit should be considered as a personal entity, connected with the individuality of a single human being, or as an autonomous entity, which can enter into relationship with different people, now with one and now with the other.

 The conscious Ego and the spirit

-However, the fact remains that the mental activity of some people registers psychic instances whose origin can be defined as spiritual, given that they cannot be attributed either to body instincts of animal origin, or to the most widespread cultural programs and conditionings in our society; indeed, they often come into conflict with both these and those.
+However, the fact remains that the mental activity of some people registers instances whose origin can be defined as spiritual, given that they cannot be attributed either to body instincts of animal origin, or to the cultural programs and conditionings widespread in our society; indeed, they often come into conflict with both these and those.
 It is as if the conscious Ego underwent the fascination of a call from something alien to this world and this life.
-This call can lead to the search for isolation, hermitage, mystical asceticism, up to a complete indifference towards the body and its needs, to the search – already in the course of this life – for a liberation from the bonds that bind the Ego to the body-brain system.
-Obviously, by attributing every psychic experience to brain activity, it can be objected that these are phenomena determined by anomalies (perhaps also pathological) of a normal brain functioning, but – as we have seen – not all the phenomena of the weak objective reality can be explained in terms of mental activity.
+This call can lead to the search for isolation, hermitage, mystical asceticism, up to a complete indifference towards the organism and its needs, to the search – already in the course of this life – for a liberation from the bonds that bind the Ego to the body-brain system.
+Obviously, by attributing every mental experience to brain activity, it can be objected that these are phenomena determined by anomalies (perhaps also pathological) of a normal brain functioning, but – as we have seen – not all the phenomena of the weak objective reality can be explained in terms of mental activity.
 It can therefore be reasonably hypothesized that the brain of some people has a special sensitivity and a better receptive capacity towards signals coming from a different dimension than the physical one.

 The call of the spirit

-The Ego's awakening is translated into a connection with the spirit, which can occur already in the course of human life: it is as if a channel were opened, allowing the spirit to communicate directly with the Ego, and the Ego to connect with the spirit.
-The Ego then finds itself in a better balanced condition even with respect to the tunings of the human psyche, which previously had an almost absolute power of involvement over him.
-The progressive detachment from human psychic experiences no longer frightens it because, instead of fearing the emptiness of non-existence determined by the absence of emotions, feelings, thoughts, desires, and other mental states, all of an inevitably human nature, he feels – and sometimes even arrives to experiment – the existence of bundles of psychic tunings of different origins that, based on the evolution of its essence determined by the passing of time, prove to be pleasant, beautiful and more in harmony with its needs.
+The Ego's awakening translates into a connection with the spirit, which can occur already in the course of human life: it is as if a channel were opened, allowing the spirit to communicate directly with the Ego, and the Ego to connect with the spirit.
+The Ego then finds itself in a better balanced condition even with respect to the tunings of the human psyche, which previously had an almost absolute power of involvement over it.
+The progressive detachment from the experiences determined by the human psyche no longer frightens it because, instead of fearing the emptiness of non-existence determined by the absence of emotions, feelings, thoughts, desires, and other mental states, all of an inevitably human nature, it feels – and sometimes even gets to experience – the existence of bands of mental tunings of different origins that, based on the evolution of its essence determined by the passing of time, prove to be pleasant, beautiful and more in harmony with its needs.
+If the conscious Ego succeeds in feeling and following the call of the spirit, a connection can be opened through which the Ego also gets help in dealing with life's difficulties, and in particular with the psyche's tunings characterized by negative emotions, and can prepare to cross serenely the threshold of death.
+Otherwise people will be forced to cling to the illusions of life, always at the mercy of the reactions the psyche that will involve them from time to time, until the deadline of what they will have to consider the end of their days.

 Kant & Swedenborg